openpolis/django-uwsgi-taskmanager/README.md

 - `NOTIFICATIONS_SLACK_CHANNELS`, a list of strings representing the names or ids of the channels which will receive the notifications.
 - `NOTIFICATIONS_EMAIL_FROM`, the "from address" you want your outgoing notification emails to use.
 - `NOTIFICATIONS_EMAIL_RECIPIENTS`, a list of strings representing the recipients of the notifications.

-Additionally, for email notifications, you should configure at least one [email backend](https://docs.djangoproject.com/en/2.2/topics/email/#email-backends).

 ### Demo